Jalil Brown

-Jalil Brown (born October 14, 1987) is an American former professional football cornerback.
-He played college football at the University of Colorado at Boulder, and was selected by the Kansas City Chiefs in the fourth round of the 2011 NFL draft.
+Jalil Brown (born October 14, 1987) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the Colorado Buffaloes, and was selected by the Kansas City Chiefs in the fourth round of the 2011 NFL draft.
 Brown was also a member of the Indianapolis Colts and Miami Dolphins.

 College career

 Brown attended the University of Colorado at Boulder where he finished his career with 167 career tackles, six interceptions, and 21 pass deflections.

 After his senior season, he was invited to play in the 2011 Senior Bowl.